 As I have researched more and more enslaved ancestors, I have become more immersed in researching the history of slavery.
 I have learned so much.
 Most genealogists are not professional historians.
 But we can benefit from being familiar with some of the evolution in slavery studies.

-I wanted to present a short overview of some of the most famous works in the evolution of slavery studies and I highly encourage anyone researching enslaved people to read some (at least one) of these works.
+I encourage anyone researching enslaved people to read at least one of these works.
 I haven’t gotten through them all but I’m working on it!

 “American Negro Slavery” by Ulrich Phillips, 1918

 Typical of the times, Ulrich’s racism was front and center.
 Ulrich believed in the inferiority of blacks and the fantasy of the Old South.

 He wrote that slavery was not financially profitable and that it was done mainly to benefit blacks and maintain white supremacy.
 In line with beliefs of the time, he wrote that slaveowners treated, fed and clothed their slaves well.
 Amazingly, this was the prevailing view of slavery for almost 30 years. (although W.E.B.
 DuBois vocally challenged his findings.)

 “The Peculiar Institution” by Kenneth M. Stampp, 1956

 Stampp, in this groundbreaking work, was the first to counter Ulrich Phillips’ school of thought in several areas.
 He showed that slavery was not benign but a cruel and brutal system of labor exploitation and control.

 His book argued that slavery was indeed a profitable system.
 He illustrated the extreme suffering of slaves and discussed slave resistance.
 Stampp also described how becoming a slave owner was a part of a social system which allowed whites to enter the upper class and gain status in the community.

 “Slavery: A Problem in American Institutional and Intellectual Life” by Stanley Elkins, 1959